kiriti999/questions/test/nodejs/node-theory.md

+What is nodejs?
+Answer:
+Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
+Advantages:
+Furthermore, users of Node.js are free from worries of dead-locking the process, since there are no locks.
+Almost no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js standard library.

 Clusters in node?
 Answer:
 The Node. js Cluster module enables the creation of child processes (workers) that run simultaneously and share the same server port.
 Each spawned child has its own event loop, memory, and V8 instance.
 The child processes use IPC (Inter-process communication) to communicate with the parent Node.